ReHoYo/HoYoFetch-Beta/README.md

 This simply means the API found a code but didn't provide reward details.
 The code is still valid and redeemable.

 5️⃣ **Downtime / Support:**
-If the bot goes offline, please contact `suichanwaa` — most likely the MacBook running the bot was closed or rebooted 😄
+If the bot goes offline, please contact `suichanwaa`.
+The VPS probably pooped itself

 ---